 How to use the IFS Function in Excel?

 It is a built-in function which can be used as a worksheet function in Excel.
-Let’s take an example:
+Let’s take a look at an example:

 Assume we wish to assign grades to marks earned by students.
 We can use the IFS Function in the following manner: